michauhl/RBPBench/README.md

 This uses all 259 database RBPs (default database: `human_v0.1`, 605 RBP motifs all together).
-Note that SLBP has the lowest Wilcoxon p-value (6.87978e-09) of all 259 RBPs, demonstrating that the chosen statistical test is plausible and useful.
+Note that SLBP has the lowest Wilcoxon p-value (6.87978e-09) of all 259 RBPs, demonstrating the plausibility and usefulness of the provided statistics.

 #### User-provided motif search